EpipremnumPinnatum/MultiChat-Exercise/README.md

 # MultiChat
 MultiChat is a server/client communication application that allows you to chat with multiple people at once.
+It was made as a group project as part of the bachelor's degree in IT at the ZHAW in Zurich.
+We were provided with the base code that had multiple issues.
+The issues were classified and documented as part of the exercise.

+The program also has a search feature with which one can search through the text that appears in the chat window.
+It was not clear what the wanted implementation was.
+We saw it as an advantage that the search function would also search for usernames, so we left it this way, because like this one can also search for all the messages sent and saved by the one user that was searched for.

 ## Requirements
 - Java 17 or higher